Elkins High School (Arkansas): History

 The current building was first constructed in the 1950s.
 Some of the older features of the building is a long east-west hallway, which was created after the building was extended to enclose one side, and the resulting low, sharply angled roof.
 The last significant architectural addition was in 1990.
 In May 2009, the Board voted to begin negotiations with an architecture firm to build a new school.

 Academics

 The assumed course of study follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE), which requires students complete at least 22 units prior to graduation.
 Students complete regular coursework and exams and may take Advanced Placement (AP) courses and exam with the opportunity to receive college credit.
 Elkins High School is accredited by the ADE.

 Athletics

 The Elkins High School mascot is the Elk with purple and white serving as the school colors.

-The Elkins Elks compete in interscholastic activities within the 3A Classification and within the 3A Region 1 Conference administered by the Arkansas Activities Association.
-The Elks field teams in football, cross country (boys/girls), golf (boys/girls), bowling (boys/girls), basketball (boys/girls), baseball, softball, track and field (boys/girls), baseball, and softball, along with competitive cheerleading.
+The Elkins Elks compete in interscholastic activities within the 4A Classification and within the 4A Region 4 Conference administered by the Arkansas Activities Association.
+The Elks field teams in baseball, basketball (boys/girls), bowling (boys/girls), cheer, cross country, esports, football, golf (boys/girls), softball, swim, tennis (boys/girls), track (boys/girls), and volleyball.